History of the Jews in Spain: Caliphate of Córdoba

 Hasdai benefited world Jewry by creating a favourable environment for scholarly pursuits within Iberia but also by using his influence to intervene on behalf of foreign Jews, as is reflected in his letter to the Byzantine Princess Helena.
 In it, he requested protection for the Jews under Byzantine rule, attested to the fair treatment of the Christians of al-Andalus and indicated that such was contingent on the treatment of Jews abroad.
+As a prominent dignitary, he corresponded with the Khazars, a kingdom that had converted to Judaism in the 8th century.